 While it might seem like the perfect technology, keep in mind that NFC cannot work for smart cards and readers that are more than a few inches apart.
 If you run a busy, high-volume space, this can be a challenge when you just want to get as many people through the door as possible.
 Therefore, RFID still leads the pack in this capacity.
 To overcome such limits, Kisi offers features like remote unlocks and scheduled unlocks, which allow admins to grant or revoke access in situations where the usual NFC reader authentication would be inefficient.

-Kisi has tapped into and optimized NFC technology for Android smartphones (and the corresponding Bluetooth features used in iPhones), eliminating the need for physical keys and streamlining the administrative processes associated with granting multiple people access to a space.
+Kisi has tapped into and optimized NFC technology for Android smartphones (and the corresponding Bluetooth features used in iPhones), eliminating the need for physical keys and streamlining the administrative processes associated with granting multiple people access to a location.
 Because NFC technology is so ubiquitous and has low-maintenance energy requirements, it's the perfect medium for incorporating cloud-based access control on a large scale without redesigning and re-configuring an entire location.
-This key feature saves administrators and building owners time, energy, and money in the long run, while minimizing the administrative manpower needed to run an effective access control system.
+This key feature saves administrators and building owners time, energy, and money in the long run while minimizing the administrative manpower needed to run an effective access control system.